Armenia

 Current environmental issues affecting the Armenian people: soil pollution from toxic chemicals such as DDT; deforestation; pollution of Hrazdan and Aras Rivers; the draining of Sevana Lich (Lake Sevan), a result of its use as a source for hydropower, threatens drinking water supplies; restart of Metsamor nuclear power plant despite its location in a seismically active zone.

-Google maps Armenia
+Google Maps Armenia

 The capital and other divisions